 The very first step, naturally, is to avoid insecticides and herbicides whenever possible.
 The choice of broad-leaved small plants that you can allow in your lawn is a little trickier and it may take some time to get the right combination; but the final product would be a pleasant lawn that requires less care and less fertilizing, providing more resilience to droughts and pests in addition to being more hospitable to desirable wildlife.
 There are a number of little flowering plants that grow in lawns completely uninvited that we are constantly trying to eradicate; however we could start welcoming some of them.

 Ideally, you want only non-invasive lawn flowers, preferably native ones, but this would require effort beyond that which many gardener would be willing to invest.
-So it makes sense to accept some non-natives too; after all most lawns are made up of grasses which may not be native to your region.
+So it is understandable when gardeners accept some non-natives; after all most lawns are made up of grasses which may not be native to your region.

 Some of my favorite grass companions, such as violets, bluets and spring beauties do well only where foot traffic is minimal, or where mowing is less frequent.
 Others can take a good amount of abuse: